Uranyl Magnesium Sodium Acetate SDS

 Conditions for safe storage:

-• Store in radioactive materials area.
+• Store in the radioactive materials area.

-• Keep storage container tightly closed.
+• Keep the storage container tightly closed.

 • Store separately from incompatible materials.